fpezzati/movona/README.md

 - ScouterWeb.

 ### TODO:
 - not really happy about YARN, I guess I configure it wrong.
 What I want is: a tool to share libs (mine too) among modules, a tool that is capable of test and build everything at once.
-Instead I had to reinstall after modify and rebuild a dependency source code..
+Instead I had to reinstall after modify and rebuild a dependency source code,
+- put some main page on that call webcomponents,
+- have an helm chart or something equivalent to deploy everything at once on cluster.

+### DONE:
+- ...

+## Main
+The main app, she is in charge to bring events across apps whenever will be a need.
+She of course imports the apps.

 ## EventsHandler
 It's a library, she provides a pluggable eventbus and a plug implementing 'ctrl-z' feature.